Cathy-L/eq-raid-bot/README.md

 ## Contact

-Email me at caffynated@outlook.com
+Email me: caffynated @ outlook dot com

-Send me a PM on Discord @caffy#2808
+Or: send me a PM on Discord @caffy#2808

 This is my first Discord bot, made for my bf's raid guild.
 Please be gentle 🥲